 Yes, machine learning is a good career path.
-According to a 2019 report by Indeed, Machine Learning Engineer is the number 1 job in terms of salary, growth of postings, and general demand.
+According to a recent report by Indeed, Machine Learning Engineer is one of the top jobs in the United States in terms of salary, growth of postings, and general demand.

-If you’re excited about data, automation, and algorithms, machine learning is the right career move for you.
-Your days will be filled with moving large amounts of raw data, implementing algorithms to process that data, and then automating the process for optimization.
+If you’re excited about data science, automation, and algorithms, machine learning is the right career move for you.
+Your days will be filled with moving large amounts of raw data, implementing machine learning algorithms to process that data, and then automating the process for optimization.

-Another reason machine learning is such a promising profession?
-There are so many career paths you could choose to take within the industry.
+Another reason a career in machine learning is so appealing?
+There are so many career paths machine learning professionals can choose to take within the industry.
 With a background in machine learning, you can get a high-paying job as a Machine Learning Engineer, Data Scientist, NLP Scientist, Business Intelligence Developer, or a Human-Centered Machine Learning Designer.

 Part of the reason these positions are so lucrative is because people with machine learning skills are in high demand and low supply.
-There have even been reports of bidding wars over AI talent as tech giants rush to secure the top minds in the industry.
+There have even been reports of bidding wars over artificial intelligence (AI) talent as tech giants rush to secure the top minds in the industry.

 We offer a wide variety of programs and courses built on adaptive curriculum and led by leading industry experts.